albacoto/PROJECT-with-PacBio-HiFi-data/README.md

 ### The output should be a Table with the position in the contig, quality of base pairs, and size of the event.

+I will develop the software based on Pysam through a jupyter notebook.

 To use the module to read a file in BAM format, create a ```AlignmentFile``` object:
 ```